Squall949/react-truffle-playground/README.md

 # Live Stream DApp

-### This is just a side project to get to know the implementation of Ethereum DApp, assuming there are Twitch live streams, and anyone can subscribes the players and gives them Ether.
+### This is just a side project to get to know the implementation of Ethereum DApp, assuming there are Twitch live streams, and anyone can subscribe the players and gives them Ether.